wdenton/splurge/splurge.markdown

 ## Hackfest

 There will be a one-day SPLURGE hackfest on Friday 17 February 2012 on the seventh floor of Heaslip House at Ryerson University.
+It is open to

 For details, please contact the organizers, William Denton <wdenton@yorku.ca> (Web Librarian, York University) and Cameron Metcalf <cmetcalf@uottawa.ca> (Head, Library Systems Division, University of Ottawa).

 # Background

 This project is based on a British project at JISC called [MOSAIC (Making Our Shared Activity Information Count)](http://sero.co.uk/jisc-mosaic-documents.html).
-The documents there include:
+The documents there describe what they did and what we want to do:

 * [MOSAIC Data Collection: A Guide](http://sero.co.uk/assets/090514%20MOSAIC%20data%20collection%20-%20A%20guide%20v01.pdf)
 * [MOSAIC Final Report](http://sero.co.uk/mosaic/100322_MOSAIC_Final_Report_v7_FINAL.pdf) (and [Appendices](http://sero.co.uk/mosaic/100212%20MOSAIC%20Final%20Report%20Appendices%20FINAL.pdf))